poojadeshmukh163/Project2/README.md

     Log format: Use default

 Click Create flow log
-🔧 STEP 8: Generate and Verify Logs
+🔧  8: Generate and Verify Logs

     Launch or use existing EC2 instances in that VPC.